bigfix/developer.bigfix.com/site/pages/action-script/reference/client/shutdown.md

 *Cancel* button.
 If the delay parameter is not specified, the user is prompted to press a button to shut down the computer

+The command is available on all platforms starting from the first versions of IBM BigFix.

 ## Syntax

     shutdown [delay-seconds]